gchure/phd/src/chapter_06/section_02_epAI.md

 $\Delta\varepsilon_{AI}$), since degenerate sets of parameters yield nearly identical fold-change responses.
-To circumvent this degeneracy, we now turn to some previous data from the *lac* system in order to determine the value of $\Delta\varepsilon_{AI}$ in for the induction of the Lac repressor.
+To circumvent this degeneracy, we now turn to some previous data from the *lac* system in order to determine the value of $\Delta\varepsilon_{AI}$ for the induction of the Lac repressor.
-Specifically, we consider two previous sets of work from: (i) @garcia2011 and (ii) @brewster2014, both of which measured fold-change with the same simple repression system in the absence of inducer ($c=0$) but at various repressor copy numbers $R$.
-The original analysis for both data sets assumed that in the absence of inducer all of the Lac repressors were in the active state.
+Specifically, we consider two previous sets of work from (i) @garcia2011 and (ii) @brewster2014, both of which measured fold-change with the same simple repression system in the absence of inducer ($c=0$), but at various repressor copy numbers $R$.
+The original analysis for both data sets assumed that in the absence of inducer, all of the Lac repressors were in the active state.
 As a result, the effective binding energies they extracted were a convolution of the DNA binding energy $\Delta\varepsilon_{RA}$ and the allosteric energy difference $\Delta\varepsilon_{AI}$ between the Lac repressor’s active and